Ross W. Stahl during an oral history recording session at

 Phil Morse: Now across the street from his mill...across Route 1... was a building over there...was it a hotel or uh...

 Ross Stahl: Well just above, above where the crossing is...there was another mill up there.
 I think Mr. Bartlett owned it at one time, but he sold it to a man by the name of Thompson.
 And uh, he operated it for a long, long while too...sawed lumber.
 And also they cut a tremendous amount of ice on that river.
-In the winters.
+In the winter.
 Up there, beautiful ice, clear ice, yeah.

 00:29:42